allctr/interview-ruby/README.md

 ## Task

-The purpose is to extract the contents of all the `TABLE`s of all the pages and print them out as given in 'solution.png'
+The purpose is to extract the contents of all the `TABLE`s of all the pages and print them out as given in 'solution.png'.
+App takes parameters to either print the output on console or print it out in a file.
+See app.rb for details.

+Note that blocks are in random order.
+The tables need to be printed in the order that they appear in the PDF, in order of the pages they appear in

 ## What we look for